Hotaru Yamaguchi

 Hotaru Yamaguchi (山口 蛍, Yamaguchi Hotaru) is a Japanese professional footballer who plays as a defensive midfielder and currently plays for club, V-Varen Nagasaki.
-He is also a member of the Japan national team until 2019.
+He was also a member of the Japan national team until 2019.

 Club career

 Early career

 Yamaguchi began playing football in the third grade, playing mostly as an attacking midfielder.
 Upon entering junior high, he participated in trials with the Cerezo Osaka, Gamba Osaka and Kyoto Purple Sanga youth academies and ultimately joined the Cerezo Under-15 team, from whom he received an invitation on the spot.
 He enjoyed steady progress at the club, being selected to be part of the first entering class of the Japan Football Association Elite Program at the end of his first year.
 In 2006 Yamaguchi was promoted to the Cerezo Under-18 team, which later won the JFA Prince League U-18 in the 2008 season, in which he served as captain and was named league MVP.